L. Hunter Greenwood, of Millbury/Sutton, MA, died peacefully at home, on December 17, 2021.

 Mail check to “USO” to: USO Department WS, PO Box 96860 Washington, DC 20090-6860, or online at https://www.uso.org/donate/donate-in-honor

-To send sympathy gifts to the family or plant a tree in memory of L. Hunter Greenwood, please visit our tribute store.
+To plant a beautiful memorial tree in memory of L. Hunter Greenwood, please visit our Tree Store.